tiborgo/MiniJCompiler/README.md

 The compiler itself is distributed under the terms of the GPLv3 license.
-The .minij example/test files are taken from the [course website](http://www.tcs.ifi.lmu.de/lehre/ws-2014-15/compilerbau) with friendly permission from Ulrich Schöpp.
+The .minij example/test files are taken from the [course website](http://www.tcs.ifi.lmu.de/lehre/ws-2014-15/compilerbau) by courtesy of Ulrich Schöpp.